 An Easy DIY Pinecone Wreath for Thanksgiving

 Would you like an easy fall wreath idea for your front door?
-This easy DIY Pinecone wreath idea makes a super easy Thanksgiving wreath.
+This easy DIY pinecone wreath idea makes a super easy Thanksgiving wreath.

 I transformed a simple cream heather wreath from Michael’s with pine cones from our backyard for a neutral fall wreath that’s perfect for Thanksgiving.